Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Experiments

-\begin{itemize} \item Learning rate: $10^{-4}$; weight decay: $10^{-8}$ \item Batch size: 8 for WBCE loss, tracing loss, and SWBCE loss; 1 for rank loss\footnote{Rank loss incurs high GPU memory usage (up to 40 GB for a single batch), making larger batch sizes impractical.} \item Epochs: For UDED, 25 for rank loss, while 200 for other losses; for other datasets, 7 for rank loss, while 50 for others\footnote{This is to approximately equalize the total number of optimization steps across loss functions given their differing batch sizes.}. \end{itemize}
+\textbf{Training hyperparameters:} Learning rate is set to $10^{-4}$ with weight decay set to $10^{-8}$.
+The batch size is 8 for WBCE, tracing, and SWBCE loss, while 1 for rank loss\footnote{Rank loss incurs high GPU memory usage (up to 40 GB for a single batch), making larger batch sizes impractical.}.
+For UDED, 25 epochs are run for rank loss, and 200 for other losses, while for other datasets, 7 epochs are run for rank loss, and 50 for others\footnote{This is to approximately equalize the total number of optimization steps across loss functions given their differing batch sizes.}.